JorjaFox/website/_posts-old-blog/2015-01-26-merchants-menace-recap-screencaps.md

  	<li><a href="https://jorjafox.net/wiki/Merchants_of_Menace">Recap</a> (3 of 5 stars)</li>
  	<li><a href="https://jorjafox.net/gallery/tv/csi/season15/14-menace/">Screencaps</a> (118 images)</li>
 </ul>
 The recaps for "Hero to Zero" will be up in a few hours.
-The next <em>NEW</em> CSI will be Tuesday!
+The next _NEW_ CSI will be Tuesday!
 Don't forget!